danielvigaru/check-type-of/README.md

 // Output: "Looks like we've got ourselves a date!"
 ```

-Note: You can't chain multiple `isNot...` methods, because you shouldn't.
-It would just fire most of them every time.
+Note: You can't chain multiple `isNot...` methods because it wouldn't make sense; it would execute all/most of them each time.

-2. Use multiple methods like you would use a switch statement:
+2. Chain multiple methods like you would in a switch statement:

 ```javascript
 CheckType.of(someUnknownVariable)